§ TSP-Enabled AI Agent Protocols

 Figure 1: TEA Reference Framework

-TEA Agents therefore MUST have methods to guard, maintain and use the VIDs and their associated secrets, such as keys.
-Practically, we may refer to these methods as Wallets and Vaults.
+TEA Agents therefore MUST have modules to guard, maintain and use the VIDs and their associated secrets, such as keys.
+Practically, we may refer to these modules as Wallets and Vaults.
 In other words, TEA Agents MUST have wallets.

 The Reference Framework diagram also captures other actors in an Agentic System which are important to define authorization and accountability.
 In the diagram, the “Human interfaces” box represents entities (such as an application or web browser) controlled by humans or human organizations interacting with the TEA as a “user”, for example, prompting or delegating.
 The “Management and Control Services” box represents external control systems, for example, administrative or operational controls.
 The “Tools, Services, other systems” box represents any external computational services.
 These boxes are external entities that we may reference in defining schemes for authorization and accountability.

 In a TEA framework, external entities, such as a web service or a user interfacing mobile app, MAY also be TSP-Enabled.
 In such scenarios, these entities MAY behave just like a TEA.
-It is an important charactaristic of the TEA framework, the over system can expand into a network based on the common TSP layer.
+It is an important characteristic of the TEA framework, the overall system can expand into a network based on the common TSP layer.

 The diagram also contains a box representing other AI Agents.
 These Agents MAY also be TEAs, or may not.
 When these are TEA Agents, this opens a flexible way of constructing more complex agentic systems by a group of networked TEA Agents, where the networking among them is based on TSP.